Erasmus Darwin: Personal life

 Susanna and Mary Jr later established a boarding school for girls.
 In 1782, Mary Sr (the governess) married Joseph Day (1745–1811), a Birmingham merchant, and moved away.

-Darwin may have fathered another child, this time with a married woman.
-A Lucy Swift gave birth in 1771 to a baby, also named Lucy, who was christened a daughter of her mother and William Swift, but there is reason to believe the father was really Darwin.
-Lucy Jr. married John Hardcastle in Derby in 1792 and their daughter, Mary, married Francis Boott, the physician.
+There was also a rumour that Darwin fathered another child, this time with a married woman.
+A Lucy Swift gave birth in 1771 to a baby, also named Lucy, who was christened a daughter of her mother and William Swift.
+It has been suggested that the father was really Darwin.
+However, it is more likely that this child was the legitimate daughter of Lamech Swift, at that time owner of the Derby Silk Mill and his wife Dorothy, who became a friend of the two Parker girls.
+Lucy Swift, later known as Lucy Hardcastle after her marriage, went on to be known as a botanist and teacher.

-In 1775.
-Darwin met Elizabeth Pole, daughter of Charles Colyear, 2nd Earl of Portmore, and wife of Colonel Edward Pole (1718–1780); but as she was married, Darwin could only make his feelings known for her through poetry.
+In 1775, Darwin met Elizabeth Pole, daughter of Charles Colyear, 2nd Earl of Portmore, and wife of Colonel Edward Pole (1718–1780); but as she was married, Darwin could only make his feelings known for her through poetry.
 When Edward Pole died, Darwin married Elizabeth and moved to her home, Radbourne Hall, 4 mi west of Derby.
 The hall and village are these days known as Radbourne.
 In 1782, they moved to Full Street, Derby.
 They had four sons, one of whom died in infancy, and three daughters: